raspiblitz/raspiblitz/FAQ.cl.md

     + ./cl.setname.sh -h

-    Config script to set the alias of the C-lightning node cl.setname.sh [mainnet|testnet|signet] [?newName]
+    Config script to set the alias of the Core Lightning node cl.setname.sh [mainnet|testnet|signet] [?newName]

     + ./cl.spark.sh -h

-    Install, remove or get info about the Spark Wallet for C-lightning
+    Install, remove or get info about the Spark Wallet for Core Lightning
     version: v0.3.1
     Usage:
     cl.spark.sh [on|off|menu] <testnet|mainnet|signet>

     + ./cl.update.sh -h

-    Interim optional C-lightning updates between RaspiBlitz releases. cl.update.sh [info|verified|reckless]
+    Interim optional Core Lightning updates between RaspiBlitz releases. cl.update.sh [info|verified|reckless]
-    info -> get actual state and possible actions verified -> only do recommended updates by RaspiBlitz team binary will be checked by signature and checksum reckless -> if you just want to update to the latest release published on C-lightning GitHub releases (RC or final) without any testing or security checks.
+    info -> get actual state and possible actions verified -> only do recommended updates by RaspiBlitz team binary will be checked by signature and checksum reckless -> if you just want to update to the latest release published on Core Lightning GitHub releases (RC or final) without any testing or security checks.
     ```